statamic/docs/content/collections/tips/setting-default-listing-columns.md

       - status
 ```

-4. Finally, if you clear your user's `preferences` array or login as another user, the default columns will be displayed just as you specified them. 🎉
+4. Finally, if you clear your user's `preferences` array or login as a different user, the default columns will be displayed just as you specified them. 🎉